Patreon button Steam curated reviews Discord button Facebook button Twitter button

 Metroid: Other M (Wii) image

 I don’t believe for a moment that Nintendo and Team Ninja ever intended to portray Samus as less than a strong lead woman, complexities included.
 Of course, that’s where the problems arise.
-At some point we were going to dive into her history and see it from Samus’ perspective.
+At some point, we were going to dive into her history and see it from Samus’ perspective.
 In Other M, that’s what you’re fated to do, and more than just through her helmet.

 Metroid: Other M (Wii) image

 Target locking occurs quickly when you hold the B button, and you can recharge your missile supply at any time in addition to your “charge tank” health supply.
-This accommodates for the fumbling you’re going to be doing thanks to the motion controls.
-Look, they can’t help being janky, so Team Ninja decided to upgrade you to the free room service during your stay.
+This accommodates the fumbling you’re going to be doing, thanks to the motion controls.
+Look, they can’t help being janky, so Team Ninja decided to upgrade you to free room service during your stay.
 Wasn’t that nice of them?

 Metroid: Other M (Wii) image

-Secrets can be frustrating too, because once you clear an area of enemies, all collectables are revealed on your mini map.
+Secrets can be frustrating, too, because once you clear an area of enemies, all collectables are revealed on your mini-map.
 If you can’t get it right away, you know you’re in for some backtracking, and Other M isn’t bashful about it.
 Why they decided to make entire portions of the station inaccessible until after game completion is a mystery to me, but it does provide something to do if you are a completionist.

 Metroid: Other M (Wii) image

 Some of Other M’s brightest spots are purely mechanical: Once Super Booster is authorized... sigh...
 Shine Spark is fun to play around with.
-Coping with increased gravity is evocative in audio expression and video effect.
+Coping with increased gravity is evocative in audio expression and video effects.
 Other M would play brilliantly as a game without all of its narrative baggage, and that’s the reason I enjoyed it.
-The story has been told before and will doubtless be repeated, but its mechanics are distinctive and prove the Wii has something entertaining for space wandering action platformers.
+The story has been told before and will doubtless be repeated, but its mechanics are distinctive and prove the Wii has something entertaining for space-wandering action platformers.

-Other M is not to be underestimated as a platformer with plenty of puzzles to explore, secrets to unlock and frantic, challenging battles to be had.
+Other M is to be recognized as a platformer with plenty of puzzles to explore, secrets to unlock and frantic, challenging battles to be had.
 Upgrades, when acquired, are easy to access and even easier to control.
 When do Wii games get to look this good?
-The graphics are rendered at a paltry 480p, but the environment is lore rich and will transport you.
+The graphics are rendered at a paltry 480p, but the environment is more rich and will transport you.
 Try it on a Wii U with its hardware upscaling to 720p or 1080p.
 Load screens occur so infrequently as to be nonexistent.

 The soundtrack is instantly forgettable.
-There’s no personality to be had, just a cinematic score that could have been tied into any number of space wandering epics.
+There’s no personality to be had, just a cinematic score that could have been tied into any number of space-wandering epics.
 Motion controls are janky, and Team Ninja’s compensation proves they know it, but they’re as tight as they can get.
 The emotionally heavy, predictably tragic story dulls down the tension, stress and excitement of exploration and mystery.
-Ridley is a pain to fight, every time.
+Ridley is a pain to fight every time.

 Other M is a delicate blossom of mechanics weighed down by a mainstream-generic story of cinematic aspirations.
 You can watch all of the cutscenes as a movie, but you can’t play the game without the cinematics except to skip them.
 Your only option for playing this conflicted title is to hunt high and low for a retail disc copy for an emulated or real Nintendo Wii.
 Good hunting.